 Definition 3.
-A space Y is said to be semilocally simply connected (SLSC) if every point $y \in Y$ has a neighborhood U such that the inclusion $U \hookrightarrow Y$ induces the trivial homomorphism $\pi_1(U, y) \to \pi_1(Y, y)$ .
+A space Y is said to be semilocally simply connected (SLSC) if every point $y \in Y$ has a neighborhood U such that the inclusion $U \hookrightarrow Y$ induces the trivial homomorphism $\pi_1(U, y) \to \pi_1(Y, y)$.

 This condition may seem strange; but in fact, most spaces that one meets "in nature" satisfy the even stronger condition of being locally contractible.
-[Feel free to ask for examples if you have trouble seeing this.]
-Here's more evidence that the SLSC condition is reasonable:.
+Here's more evidence that the SLSC condition is reasonable: